Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: The Euler equations with gravity

-Note that, for arbitrary $\tau > 0$, the function $e \mapsto s(\tau,e)$ is strictly decreasing, according to \eqref{eq:DerivEntropy}.
-Therefore, it is injective (and even bijective), and we can define the inverse function $e(\tau,s)$, used in \eqref{eq:TotalEnergy}.
+{Note that this defines the negative of the quantity commonly known as specific physical or thermodynamic entropy and is thus convex \cite{Galgani1968,CallenBook}.} According to \eqref{eq:DerivEntropy}, for arbitrary $\tau > 0$, the function $e \mapsto s(\tau,e)$ is strictly decreasing.
+Therefore, it is injective (and even bijective), and we can define the inverse function $e(\tau,s)$, used in the definition of the total energy \eqref{eq:TotalEnergy}.
 Other quantities of interest include the specific enthalpy $h$ and the specific total enthalpy $H$, respectively defined by

 To shorten notation, we write system~\eqref{eq:EulerG} in the following compact form

 where the state vector $W$, flux function $F$ and source term $S$ are respectively defined by